msupply-foundation/msupply_docs/content/docs/replenishment/inbound_shipments.md

 ## Creating a new manual Inbound Shipment

 1. Go to `Replenishment`> `Inbound Shipment`
-2. Press the `New Shipment` button, in the top right corner.
+2. Press the `New Shipment` button, in the top right corner
-3. A new window `Suppliers` opens, inviting you to select a supplier.
+3. A new window `Suppliers` opens, inviting you to select a supplier

 ### Select a Supplier